virtuoushub/threaditjs/examples/ember/README.md

 (That's how they get you.)

 As a consequence of moving everything to ember-cli, the basics of declaring a Helper seem to have gotten lost.
+With ember-cli you just run a command and the file is generated and automatically called in the right way.
+Since (for reasons discussed elsewhere) I was committed to not using ember-cli, I was left to declare it manually.

 I got to Ember.Helper.helper (which has shifted [mechanisms](http://www.thegreatcodeadventure.com/writing-a-handlebars-helper-for-ember-js/) at [least](https://www.codehive.io/boards/lI27GF4) three [times](http://stackoverflow.com/questions/28624800/how-to-write-helpers-in-htmlbars)) and couldn't get it to work.

 Apparently this is where I'm just deficient: I have no idea how anyone thinks Ember's documentation is good, and I love Angular's documentation.

 Someone very helpfully improved my Ember code to its current state, and of course I was supposed to store what Ember.Helper.helper returned on my application to make it available to the template.
 That's easy.
 With Ember, everything is easy... _once you know how to do it_.
 The documentation is great, _once you know it very well_.

+But look at those three instructions, above, on creating a helper.
+Would you have guessed that?
+I even tried to find how ember-cli's generators declared Helpers internally and couldn't quite do it.

+So ember-cli actively obstructs how to do common tasks with Ember, trying to push _even more_ into the mystery of its abyssal fold.

 ## Ember Data is never going to be sensible.